 Cats are difficult to understand since they do many things that people find out of the ordinary.
 For example, cats love wagging their tails even when asleep.
-They move in different ways and times, so it can be challenging to understand what it means.
+They move in different ways and at different times, so it can be challenging to understand what it means.

 Unlike dogs, tail wagging does not always communicate happy feelings.
 It can be either positive or negative, so it is essential to be keen on them so that you can understand what it means.
 This article will tell you all you need to know about a cat’s wagging tail.